Road Death Rise in 2013

-Provisional road crash statistics for 2013, which have been published by the Road Safety Authority (RSA) on Tuesday 31st December, shows that for the first time since 2005, road traffic fatalities have increased on Irish roads.
+Provisional road crash statistics for 2013, which have been published by the Road Safety Authority (RSA) on Tuesday 31st December, shows that for the first time since 2005, Road Death Rise in 2013 on Irish roads.
 A total of 189 people have lost their lives on the roads in 2013, compared to 162 in 2012, representing a 17% rise.

 Mr. Gay Byrne, Chairman, RSA, said, “we have consistently warned that the greatest danger we face on the roads is complacency and unfortunately, in 2013 we have as a society, dropped our guard.
 As a result we have managed to kill 27 more people this year compared to last.
 It’s a stark way to put it but it’s the truth.
 It represents a very worrying development and highlights the need, for all road users to be more vigilant.”